danielbodnar/awesome-stars/README.md

 ## vue

+- [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
+Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
+- [Dashibase/lotion](https://github.com/Dashibase/lotion) - An open-source Notion UI built with Vue 3
 - [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
 - [Thysrael/Ficus](https://github.com/Thysrael/Ficus) - Ficus is a software for editing and managing markdown documents, developed by the  gg=G team.
 - [hmsk/vite-plugin-markdown](https://github.com/hmsk/vite-plugin-markdown) - A vite plugin to import a Markdown file in various formats like Front Matter, HTML, ToC, and React/Vue Component